Incidents & Evidence

 1. The Dalai Lama’s speech, scheduled to take place at the conference center on June 4, 2009.

 2. The Shen Yun Performing Arts show, scheduled to take place April 21, 2009.

 Theater management informed the Chinese embassy that the conference center is for everyone.

 |Scotland, Edinburgh||Apr 8, 2009||Dec 2008||A Shen Yun performance scheduled at the Edinburgh Playhouse was canceled after the theater’s owner, Live Nation, decided to call off the show.
 According to the Scotsman , “bosses at Live Nation's UK headquarters in Oxford were concerned the…show could potentially sour Live Nation's concert and venue interests in China.”

 Following protests, the show was reinstated and successfully took place as scheduled April 8, 2009.

-According to The Age , four MPs canceled their attendance at the last minute without explanation.
+According to an article in The Age , four MPs canceled their attendance at the last minute without explanation.

 According to local organizer Wong Mei Yee, some 2,000 tickets had already been sold and the cancellation cost the organizers $31,800.